 There is a well-known story in political records about the Kennedy/Nixon debate of 1960 in which make-up might also have properly modified the course of world history.
 For the first debate to be nationally televised, John F. Kennedy willingly put on make-up on digicam.
 Richard Nixon, however, felt makeup became unmanly and refused.
 People who watched the controversy have been sure that Kennedy received palms-down.
 Those who heard it on the radio dominated it a tie or that Nixon had come out beforehand.

 It also helped that JFK was younger and arguably better searching, and Nixon was recuperating from the flu and changed into now not searching his nice that day.
-Still, there is little disagreement amongst historians that Richard Nixon made the incorrect call that day, and each presidential candidate due to the fact that election has worn make-up to be on digicam, even though nearly all were guys.
+Still, there is little disagreement amongst historians that Richard Nixon made the incorrect call that day, and each presidential candidate, because the election has worn make-up to be on-digicam, even though nearly all were guys.

-That is flip has driven a bunch of other brands to go a step further and to begin actively marketing and designing cosmetic merchandise for a mixed male and girl target market — or for an entirely male audience.
-Charlotte Tilbury and Fenty have each created male-specific media content material inside the shape of make-up software tutorials, at the same time as Chanel has long past a step similarly with its past due 2018 release of a small line of makeup for men.
+Chanel has long passed a step similar to its past due to the 2018 release of a small makeup line for men.
+That is, the flip has driven many other brands to go a step further and begin actively marketing and designing cosmetic merchandise for a mixed male and girl target market — or an entirely male audience.
+Charlotte Tilbury and Fenty have each created male-specific media content material inside the shape of make-up software tutorials.